AricCanevari/CapstoneProject/README.md

 Client Server exchange
 Client to Client Messaging
+database/list allowing other users to chat user to user encryption

 Parts to work on:

-database/list allowing other users to chat, usercreation/ServerKey database, encryption, connection reversal(allowing connections through nat)
+user to server encryption, usercreation/ServerKey database, connection reversal(allowing connections through nat)